 Civil unrest/political tension

-In February 2014, demonstrations have occurred in Caracas, Valencia, Maracay, Merida, San Cristobal and other cities in Venezuela.
-These have been associated with violence and in some instances have resulted in deaths and injuries.
-Demonstrations may continue.
+Since February 2014, demonstrations have occurred regularly in major urban centres throughout Venezuela, particularly in Caracas, Valencia, Maracay, Merida, San Cristobal.
+These have been associated with violence and have resulted in numerous deaths and injuries.
+Tensions remain high and demonstrations may continue.
 Australians should avoid all political gatherings and demonstrations, as even peaceful protests can quickly turn violent.

 Australians should be particularly vigilant during days of national or commemorative significance, as the likelihood of civil unrest may increase.